IrvinGil/Notes-and-Job-Development-task-Journals/Remove Invoice Notification Job For Rise/Receiving AWS SQS event in local stack.md

-Here is a tutorial on how to receive an Amazon Simple Queue Service (SQS) message on LocalStack
+Here is a tutorial on how to receive an [[Amazon SQS]] message on LocalStack

 Install LocalStack, which is a lightweight version of the AWS cloud stack that can be run locally on your computer.
 You can do this using pip: